act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 #### Failed Example 1

-The `th` elements do not have assigned data cells as per the [internal algorithm for scanning and assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#internal-algorithm-for-scanning-and-assigning-header-cells).
+The `th` elements do not have assigned non-empty data cells as per the [internal algorithm for scanning and assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#internal-algorithm-for-scanning-and-assigning-header-cells).
 Their `scope` [attribute value][] is `auto` state and there is a non-empty table data slot in the same column or row.

 ```html
 <table>